Kit Miyamoto

-Dr. Hideki "Kit" Miyamoto (born 1963) is a Japanese American structural engineer known for being the founder-CEO of Miyamoto International, a global structural engineering and disaster risk reduction organization.
+Dr. Hideki "Kit" Miyamoto (born 1963) is a Japanese-American structural engineer known for being the founder-CEO of Miyamoto International, a global structural engineering and disaster risk reduction organization.
 He is also the chairman of California's Alfred E. Alquist Seismic Safety Commission, which investigates earthquakes and recommends policies for risk reduction.

 Early life and education

-Miyamoto was born and raised in Tokyo and studied earthquake engineering from the Tokyo Institute of Technology and California State University.
+Miyamoto was born and raised in Tokyo and studied earthquake engineering at the Tokyo Institute of Technology and California State University.
 He lives in Los Angeles.

 Career

-Miyamoto started his career in structural engineering and later focused on disaster resiliency, response and reconstruction.
+Miyamoto started his career in structural engineering and later focused on disaster resiliency, response, and reconstruction.
 He provides policy consultation to the World Bank, USAID, UN agencies, governments and private sector.
 He has led teams of professionals on response and reconstruction projects after the 2008 Sichuan earthquake, 2010 Haiti earthquake, 2011 Japan earthquake, 2015 Nepal earthquake, 2020 Puerto Rico earthquakes and other seismic risk reduction programs along with disaster risk mitigation policy work.

 Miyamoto was elected as a chair of the California Seismic Safety Commission in October 2020.
 He has formerly served as a seismic safety commissioner for eight years where he has advocated for increased resiliency in California.

 Innovations

 Dr. Miyamoto was responsible for the seismic retrofit of the Theme Building, an iconic Space Age structure at Los Angeles International Airport (LAX).
-The innovative retrofit consisted of adding a tuned mass damper (TMD) to the top of the building’s core.
-The TMD option was selected because it was less expensive, protected the building’s architectural features, and minimized building closure.
+The innovative retrofit consisted of adding a tuned mass damper (TMD) to the top of the building's core.
+The TMD option was selected because it was less expensive, protected the building's architectural features, and minimized building closure.
 This was the first time this retrofit had been achieved in the United States.